- By: Pedro Candeias

 Why did we put “USED” between quotation marks?

-Because every football/soccer coach – no matter the level of their teams – say that uses Tactical Periodization…
+Because of every football/soccer coach – no matter the level of their teams – says he or she uses Tactical Periodization…

-But even in football/soccer most of coaches don’t really understand what Tactical Periodization is!!!
+But even in football/soccer most of the coaches don’t really understand what Tactical Periodization is!!!

 But let them be with their mistakes because Karate Science Academy is about KARATE!!

 José Mourinho is one of the TOP LEVEL trainers that uses Tactical Periodization.